annndruha/annndruha.github.io/index.md

     *2023 Moscow Institute of Physics and Technology*

     For a short time I worked in a [laboratory](https://mipt.ru/education/schools/rse) engaged in the analysis of echolocation images.
 My main task was to process data and apply object detection models such as YOLO.

+* ### Teacher of neural networks courses

+    *2020-2022 Lomonosov Moscow State University*

+    I teach a one-year Neural Networks course for postgraduate MSU students.
+[The course](https://msu.ai) covers a wide range of neural networks types, deals with solving various problems.
+In the second part of the course, students did implement neural networks in their scientific work under my guidance

 * ### Ideological mastermind of the faculty application